 Facilities: Restrooms and changing facilities are available.
 A food concession operates during the summer season.

 Activities: In addition to swimming, other activities to enjoy at Hammonasset Beach State Park include picnicking, saltwater fishing, hiking, boating and bicycling.
 For something less taxing, there's always shell collecting and sand castle building.
 Hammonasset is a very family-friendly beach.
 When you're ready to get out of the sun, visit the Meigs Point Nature Center, which has a touch tank and other exhibits.

 Camping: Hammonasset Beach State Park has 558 campsites available.
-The campsite fee for 2013 is $20 per night for Connecticut residents or $30 for non-residents, plus a reservation processing fee.
+The campsite fee for 2014 is $20 per night for Connecticut residents or $30 for non-residents, plus a reservation processing fee.
 Higher rates are charged for sites with electric and water hook-up.
-Rustic cabins may be rented for $70 per night.
+Rustic cabins may be rented for $70 per night ($80 for out-of-staters).
 For reservations, call toll free, 877-668-CAMP.

 Hotels: Compare hotel rates near Hammonasset Beach State Park with Expedia.

-Dogs: Dogs must be leashed at all times and are not allowed on the beach or boardwalk.
+Dogs: Dogs must be leashed at all times and are not allowed on the beach or boardwalk during the summer season.
 Sorry, Fido.

 A Bit of History: Hammonasset Beach State Park is named for the Hammonasset tribe of eastern woodland Indians, one of five tribes that inhabited the shoreline area of Connecticut.
 The Indian word "Hammonasset" means "where we dig holes in the ground," a reference to the tribe's agricultural way of life.